pinterb/bootstrap/provisioning/ansible/roles/wildfly/README.md

 ## usage

-This role supports a couple of different opertions:
+This role supports a couple of different operations:

 *wildfly/install* - Basic install.
 Configured same as out-of-box download from JBoss.